-Novell Client version Login Change Password Earlier than 4.9 4.9 NMAS, so it does not support Universal Password.
-Instead, it logs in directly using the NDS Password.
-Upgrade all the of Block legacy clients cat the password.
-Pusing a later Clie Legacy Novell C page 27.
-Use the Password when a rather drastic restriction of the password when a rather drastic restriction.
-Changes the NDS Password directly, instead of going through NMAS.
-If you are using Universal Password, this can create a problem called "password drift," meaning that the NDS Password and the Universal Password are not kept synchronized.
+Novell Client Version Login Change Password Earlier than 4.9 2000 90 049 Changes the NDS Password directly, instead of going through NMAS.
+If you are using Universal Password, this can mean that the NDS password and the Universal Password are not kept synchronized.
 To prevent this, you have three options: Upgrade all the clients to version 4.9 or later.
-Block legacy clients from changing passwords, using an attribute value on a container.
+Block legacy clients from changing passwords by using an attribute value on a container.
 With this solution, legacy clients can still log in, but they cannot change the password.
-Password changes must be done using a later Client or iManager.
-See "Preventing Legacy Novell Clients from Changing Passwords" on page 27.
-Use the Password Policy setting.
-Remove the NDS Password when Setting Universal Password.
-This is a rather drastic measure, because it prevents both login and password change using NDS Password.
-4.9 Supports Universal Password.
-Enforces password policy rules for Universal Password.
+Password changes must be done using a later Novell Client or iManager.
+See "Preventing Legacy Novell Clients from Changing Passwords" on page 30.
+Use the password policy setting for Remove the NDS Password when Setting Universal Password.
+This is a drastic measure, because it prevents both login and password change through the NDS password.

+Novell Client Version Login Change Password 4.9 Supports Universal Enforces password policy rules for Universal Password.
+Password.
 If a user tries to create a password that is not compliant, the password change is rejected.
 However, the list of rules is not displayed to the user.
-4.9 SP2 Supports Universal Enforces password policy rules for Universal Password.
-Password.
-In addition, it displays the rules to the users to help them create compliant passwords.
+4.9 SP2 Password.
+Enforces password policy rules for Universal Password. or later In addition, it displays the rules to the users to help them create compliant passwords.